About our guide

 It uses highly technical Sanskrit that is more like a computer program than a piece of natural language.
 Even someone fluent in Sanskrit will struggle to understand it.

-Many of its core rules are mutually dependent: to know one, we must understand several others.
+Its core rules are often mutually dependent: to know one, we must understand several others.

 It is only natural, then, that an entire tradition of Sanskrit commentaries has arisen to make the Aṣṭādhyāyī accessible.
 Even so, the true beginner finds these texts complex and overwhelming.
 And of course, they presume a thorough knowledge of Sanskrit.